gollgot/MOB1-Books-Cordova/README.md

 *Be carefull, to install a "unofficial" you mustsetting up your device : Settings -> Security and lock screen -> Allow to installation from unknown sources*

+### Problems
+When you try to run the project in a platform, you may have this probem displayed : *Error: Cannot find module <a module name>*.
+In this case, run this command : `npm install`.
+It will be install all module dependancies in a node_modules folder.

 ### Plugins used
 With cordova, you can find on the internet many plugins and install them easily.
 You have a "plugins" directory on your project directory.
 Here is all the plugins used :

 - **Cordova Browser-Sync Plugin :** This is a simple plugin to have a sync refresh on our browser / android virtual device when we save our code or refresh the page.
+The default address is : http://localhost:8000.
 Follow this [GIT repo](https://github.com/nparashuram/cordova-plugin-browsersync) to see complete description and specific commands.

 - **Cordova Sqlite Storage :** This is a plugin to use Sqlite database in the project.
 I use it to store all the books, and the settings.
 You can follow this [Git repo](https://github.com/litehelpers/Cordova-sqlite-storage) to have more detail about the plugin.